seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/README.md

 ![cob_light_obtects_to_SeRoNet3](Screenshots/cob_light_obtects_to_SeRoNet3.gif)

-Probably after create the new Domain Models project and add the types and services files you will get an error because some dependencies are  missed.
+Probably after create the new Domain Models project and add the types and services files you will get an error because of missed dependencies.

 For the most common ROS objects the project dependencies are already available.
-We suggest to import *always* by default the following projects from the GitHub repositories previously cloned:
+We suggest to import **always** by default the following projects from the following GitHub repositories:

 - [DomainModelsRepositories/CommBasicObjects](https://github.com/Servicerobotics-Ulm/DomainModelsRepositories)
 - [SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/DomainRosModelsRepositories/ROSRos_core](DomainRosModelsRepositories/ROSRos_core)